Cara-VC/Paw-Street/README.md

 Please make sure ImageMagick has already install before running this project on local computer.
 ImageMagick download here: https://imagemagick.org/script/download.php

+Check back-end/public/shrinkImage.js, make sure you require the fit version on gm.

 ### 2.AWS

 We will use AWS as cloud platform and deploy the website on cloud.